Increasing uptake of plant-rich diets

 Why we want this

-Instead, we take a food systems approach to increasing consumption of veg, working collaboratively with businesses, policy makers, academia, civil society and citizens to make vegetables more readily available, affordable and appealing.
+We work collaboratively with businesses, policymakers, academia, civil society and citizens to make healthy and sustainable plant-rich diets more readily available, affordable and appealing.

 What we are asking